r3shape/r3make/README.md

+Here's an updated README to reflect the new JSON-based configuration system and provide clearer instructions:

+---

 # CBuild

-CBuild is a lightweight and straightforward command-line build tool for C projects, designed to simplify the compilation process without the bloat and complexity of CMake.
-It provides just enough functionality to compile and link C source code with ease, making it ideal for small to medium-sized projects.
+CBuild is a lightweight and straightforward command-line build tool for C projects.
+It simplifies the compilation process without the complexity of tools like CMake, making it perfect for small to medium-sized projects with minimal dependencies.

 <br>

 ## Features

-- **Minimal Configuration**: Specify project details in a `.cbuild` configuration file.
+- **Simple JSON Configuration**: Define project settings in a JSON-based `.cbuild` file.
-- **Compiler Support**: Choose your compiler (currently supports MinGW GCC; others planned).
+- **Compiler Support**: Currently supports MinGW GCC, with plans to support Emscripten, Clang, MSVC, and more.
-- **Automatic Dependency Handling**: Collects `.c` files from source directories and includes them in the build process.
+- **Automatic Source Management**: Collects `.c` files from specified directories for compilation.
-- **Target Output**: Supports building executables (`.exe`), shared libraries (`.dll`), and static libraries (`.a`).
+- **Flexible Target Output**: Build executables (`.exe`), shared libraries (`.dll`/`.so`), and static libraries (`.a`).
-- **Cross-Platform Design**: Although developed with Windows in mind, future versions aim for broader compatibility.
+- **Cross-Platform Design**: While currently targeting Windows, future updates aim to support Linux and macOS.

 <br>